 Art in the Library is a program sponsored by the North Olympic Library System, which provides display space for works created by Clallam County artists.
 Art in the Library exhibits rotate on a regular two or three month schedule.

 The opening reception for the new Art in the Library exhibit will be held at 6:30pm, immediately preceding the performance by Trillium-239.
 This is an opportune time to meet the featured artists, enjoy refreshments, and view the new artwork on display.

 The spring Art in the Library exhibit will feature abstract photography by Bob Schlechter and Ben Stanley, and fractal prints by Gary Allen Smith.
 This exhibit will be on display at the Port Angeles Main Library from April 26 through July 23.

-The current Art in the Library exhibit features the silk batik art and oil paintings of Carolyn Doe, and will be on display from October 6 through January 29 at the Sequim Branch Library.
+The current Sequim Art in the Library exhibit features the art of Jeannine Chappell, and will be on display through June 3.

 Chappell’s art combines images created on paper using watercolors, pencils and pastels, and then edited in Photoshop.
 She works in multiple layers, which allows her to manipulate one portion of the image separately, e.g., to darken or change the color, size or shape of a portion without affecting the rest of the image.

 For the last ten years Jeannine has worked predominantly with bird images, and especially the owl.
 Her goal with the owl is to communicate the combination of beauty and power in this fascinating animal.
 She has often photographed educational owls in captivity as her models.

 Art in the Library is generously funded by the Friends of Sequim Library.